rogdooley/OSEP-Code-And-Notes/Notes/Modules/09 Bypassing Network Filters.md

      - The attacker sets up a malicious DNS server that can decode data encoded in DNS queries.
      - The victim’s machine, infected with malware, encodes data into DNS queries and sends them to the attacker’s server.

-### Preventive Measures

-To protect against these types of attacks, several measures can be implemented:

-1. **Secure DNS Configuration**:
-   - Ensure DNS settings on devices and routers are locked down and cannot be easily changed by unauthorized users.

-2. **Use Secure DNS Services**:
-   - Utilize DNS services that support DNSSEC (DNS Security Extensions) to prevent tampering with DNS responses.

-3. **Network Security Monitoring**:
-   - Monitor network traffic for unusual patterns that might indicate DNS hijacking or MITM attacks.

-4. **Regular Software Updates**:
-   - Keep DNS servers and networking equipment up to date with the latest security patches.

-5. **Education and Awareness**:
-   - Educate users about phishing attacks and the importance of verifying URLs before entering sensitive information.

-By implementing these measures, the risk of DNS-related attacks can be significantly reduced.

 ## 9.2 Web Proxies